graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 into provided `TextWriter`.
 In the majority of cases it does not allocate memory in the managed heap at all.

-### 21. More strict `InputObjectGraphType<TSourceType>.IsValidDefault`
+### 21. Possible breaking changes in `InputObjectGraphType<TSourceType>`

-This method began to perform more checks of the specified value.
-Current implementation can cause problems in some situations.
-Changes are made for earlier error detection - at the schema initialization stage.
-If you encountered that your code stopped working, then feel free to post an issue.
+`InputObjectGraphType<TSourceType>.ToAST` and `InputObjectGraphType<TSourceType>.IsValidDefault`
+methods were changed in such a way that now you may be required to also override `ToAST` if you override `ParseDictionary`.
+Changes in those methods are made for earlier error detection and schema printing.